Wasa people: Culture and traditions

 Wassa culture places a strong emphasis on community and social bonding.
 Extended family ties are important, and community members often come together to celebrate special occasions or support one another in times of need.

 Pre-Colonial Era

 The Wassa people established a significant presence in the region, leveraging their strategic location along trade routes to exchange gold with European merchants.
 They maintained their autonomy during the expansion of neighboring empires, such as the Ashanti Empire.

 Colonial and Modern Governance

 During British colonization, the Wassa Traditional Area became part of the Gold Coast.
 Today, governance blends traditional chieftaincy, led by the Omanhene (paramount chief), with modern district assemblies.
 The Wassa Traditional Area is divided into Wassa Amenfi and Wassa Fiase.

 Natural Resources and Economy

 Gold Mining

-The Wassa lands are central to Ghana’s gold industry, hosting major mining operations in towns like Tarkwa, Bogoso, and Prestea.
+The Wassa lands are central to Ghana’s gold industry, hosting major mining operations in towns like Tarkwa, Bogoso, Akyempim, and Prestea.
 Artisanal and small-scale mining, known locally as "galamsey," is widespread but has led to environmental challenges, including land degradation and water pollution.